 Running Time: 30 minutes

 Dance maverick Victor Quijada reimagines the city as stage in this new and innovative contemporary dance experience.
-Featuring a cast of 30+ dancers comprised of company members and dancers/dance students from the local community, Fils de Ville taps into the vibrant energy of public spaces and our culture of smartphone technology to create a unique, shared experience between audience, performers and the environment.
+Featuring a cast of 30+ dancers comprised of company members and dancers/dance students from the local community, City Thread taps into the vibrant energy of public spaces and our culture of smartphone technology to create a unique, shared experience between audience, performers and the environment.
 Participants download a smartphone app specifically designed for the piece, and embark on a sensorial experience – activating different music compositions based on their movement throughout the performance site.
 Audience members are free to create their own adventure by choosing one or more of the dancers to follow along various designated paths.
-Fils de Ville pays tribute to the effervescence of urban environments while celebrating the unpredictable exhilaration of live performance.
+City Thread pays tribute to the effervescence of urban environments while celebrating the unpredictable exhilaration of live performance.
 BYOEB (Bring Your Own Ear Buds) and let your dance adventure begin.

-Fils de Ville requires a 2 week dance residency + advanced site visit with Victor.
+City Thread requires a 2 minimum week dance residency + advanced site visit with Victor.
 Week 1 – Victor Quijada and a RUBBERBAND dancer to set the work on local dancers.
 Week 2 – Full company arrives for on-site rehearsals with local dancers.

 About the App: Audience members download the performance smartphone app with active GPS that holds a music playlist activated when they move through the designated public space.
 With the event’s soundtrack in the spectator’s hands, the performance begins in one central meeting point.
 Eventually, the dancers separate into smaller groups, moving throughout the area, and the sound score changes as audience members hit various hotspots designated throughout the site.

-These community conversations are a key element to the development of Trenzado/Braided and building a deeper relationship with the different communities surrounding the presenting venue.
-During the 19-20 tour of Vic’s Mix and Ever So Slightly, choreographer Victor Quijada, music collaborator Jasper Gahunia and dancers will engage in the Share-Backs.
+Trenzado Share-Backs These community conversations are a key element to the development of Trenzado and building a deeper relationship with the different communities surrounding the presenting venue.
+Choreographer Victor Quijada, music collaborator Jasper Gahunia and dancers will engage in these conversations.
 Victor will share his origin story and present excerpts from his solo and discuss the music collaboration.
-The audience is invited to engage in the dialogue with the company, sharing their own personal stories and perspectives on Trenzado/Braided themes of origin, homeland and identity.
-Victor is excited to take these talks to the community.
+The audience is invited to engage in the dialogue with the company, sharing their own personal stories and perspectives on Trenzado themes of origin, homeland and identity.
 They can be organized in studios, on campus, in community centers, church halls etc to maximize reaching the surrounding population.
+Contact Pentacle for A/V needs.

 Corridos & Cardenche 2.0: DJ Lec Dem & Artist Talk

 Led by composer Jasper Gahunia and choreographer Victor Quijada, these longtime collaborators discuss the various styles, history & origins of the Mexican music featured in Trenzado/Braided which include Corridos, Rancheras, Norteño and Canto Cardenche.
-Gahunia will deconstruct the music in real time for the audience, illustrating how he mixes the original songs to create the Trenzado/Braided soundscore.
+Gahunia will deconstruct the music in real time for the audience, illustrating how he mixes the original songs to create the Trenzado soundscore.
+Contact Pentacle for A/V needs including DJ equipment required.

 RUBBERBAND Method Workshop for Professional Dancers and Graduating Students This 90-min workshop outlines the RUBBERBAND Method, a movement technique developed by Victor Quijada.
 Based on the RUBBERBAND company class, it prepares dancers for the demands of his choreography.
 The class addresses the following basic principles: distribution of weight outside of the plum-line axis of the upright skeletal structure; agility in hand, elbow, and shoulder inversions; and use of the body and all its surfaces as 3-dimensional and multi-directional carving tools.
 Participants are introduced to a hybrid movement style that is influenced by urban and contemporary dance vocabulary, while emphasizing interpretation, decision-making, use of rhythmic variations and partnering.
 It prepares contemporary and classically-trained dancers for floor-work commonly associated with breakdance.
 With the RUBBERBAND Method, dancers will be ready to engage with the floor with authority and finesse, while negotiating their body through space using techniques that are adapted from urban approaches.
 The RUBBERBAND Method also brings awareness to focus and visual connections in partnering and performance.